piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_streaming.md

 ## WAL archiving via `barman-wal-archive`

-For Barman 2.6 and higher versions, the recommended way to safely and reliably archive WAL files to Barman via `archive_command` is to use the `barman-wal-archive` command.  `barman-cli` must be installed on each PostgreSQL server that is part of the Barman cluster.
+For Barman 2.6 and higher versions, the recommended way to safely and reliably archive WAL files to Barman via `archive_command` is to use the `barman-wal-archive` command.
+To use commands, `barman-cli` must be installed on each PostgreSQL server that is part of the Barman cluster.

 Using `barman-wal-archive` instead of rsync/SSH reduces the risk of data corruption of the shipped WAL file on the Barman server.
 When using rsync/SSH as `archive_command`, there's no mechanism that guarantees that the content of the file is flushed and fsync-ed to disk on destination.